japanoise/gomacs/README.md

   escape sequences)
 - `C-u` - Universal argument
 - `C-x z` - Repeat previous command - press `z` to repeat again
+- `M-x tabify` - Convert spaces to tabs using the tabsize set in the options
+- `M-x untabify` - Convert tabs to spaces using the tabsize set in the options

 ## Customization